dfuse-io/docs/content/guides/authentication.md

 1. A long-lived API key, which will resemble `server_abcdef123123123000000000000000000`, used to generate short-lived <a href="https://jwt.io/" title="JSON Web Tokens">JWT</a>.
 2. A short-lived JWT, used when performing any call on the dfuse Platform, which will resemble: `eyJhbGciOiJLTVNFUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE1NTYxMzI4MjAsImp0aSI6IjQwNWVmOTUxLTAwZTYtNGJmNC1hZWMxLTU0NTU1ZWMzMTUwMiIsImlhdCI6MTU1NjA0NjQyMCwiaXNzIjoiZGZ1c2UuaW8iLCJzdWIiOiJ1aWQ6MHdlbnU2NmUwNzU4OWRhODY4MWNlIiwiYWtpIjoiM2NhYWEzYzA3M2FlZjVkMmYxOGUwNjJmZDkzYzg3YzMzYWIxYzA1YzEzNjI3NjU2OTgzN2Y5NDc5NzZlMjM0YSIsInRpZXIiOiJmcmVlLXYxIiwic3RibGsiOi0zNjAwLCJ2IjoxfQ.000HeTujIuS_LRvvPN6ZRCmtoZqZyV6P1enNBviwK8v7Tf7BLHJIrEpQoEREKSIMdZWPrMQl_OE55yJP0MxUDA`

-## Issuing a Long-Lived API Key
+## Obtaining a Long-Lived API Key

-Once you have created an account through the <a href="https://app.dfuse.io" title="dfuse API Portal">dfuse portal</a> you will be able to generate an API key.
+Once you have created an account through the <a href="https://app.dfuse.io" title="dfuse API Portal">dfuse portal</a> you will be able to obtain an API key.

 Click on "GENERATE NEW KEY" and you'll now be able to start customizing your key for your specific needs.
 First assign the API key a name so that you'll be able to differentiate it from other API keys that you generate.